Stoic91/lotus/README.md

 **Melee**:

 (Personal preference, I like to keep the camera somewhat close to the character.
-Try different values adn find what feels best to you!)
+Try different values and find what feels best to you!)

 *Positive X Offset* - `60`